ArberSephirotheca/oss-repo-template/labs/lab-01/report.md

 ![image](image/puzzle.png "puzzle")
 ![image](image/stats.png "stats")

-## 4. Blocky
+## 5. Blocky
 ![image](image/blocky.png "blocky")

-## 5. Reflection
+## 6. Reflection
 I am  interested in database so I pick a key/value database open source project **[leveldb](https://github.com/google/leveldb)** to evaluate.
-First I read the  Google search the github page of project **dagoba**.
 When I entered in the github page of the project, I first read the **README.MD** file and then checked Github Wiki as they usually contain the introduction and information about project.
 After understanding about the basic architecture of project, I started looking at related paper "Bigtable: A Distributed Storage System for Structured Data" and then the source code of the project to try to understand how it is implemented.